precisely/gene-panel-curation/genes/SLC6A4.md

       # What does this mean?
              People with this variant have one copy of the G3609A variant.
 This substitution of a single nucleotide is known as a mis-sense mutation.
       # What is the effect of this variant?
-      You have slightly increased seratonin.
+      You have slightly increased serotonin.
 See below for more information
       # How common is this gene in the general population?
             <pie_chart level=" G3609A (A;G)", frequency>
    </Genotype>